RoboDK/RoboDK-API/C++/readme.md

     // retrieve the reference frame and the tool frame (TCP) Mat pose_frame = ROBOT->PoseFrame();
     Mat pose_tool = ROBOT->PoseTool();

-    Mat pose_ref = ROBOT->Pose();
+    // retrieve the pose of the TCP with respect to the reference frame Mat pose_ref = ROBOT->Pose();

     // Program start